BernVein/Session-Tracker-App/README.md

   <br>1.
 Fixed a bug where if you dismiss/open a session that doesn't exist, it crashes the application.
   <br>2.
 Minor bugfix wherein it doesn't record your selected days when updating the session.
   <br>3.
 Additional features added.
+* **Version 1.4**:
+  <br>1.
+Fixed a bug where if you resumed / dismissed a study session where the session is already deleted, it doesn't do anything.
+  <br>2.
+If the time has passed already, it automatically sets it for tomorrow.
+  <br>3.
+Fixed a bug where if there is more than 1 session, the pop-up display always show even if unprompted.
+  <br>4.
+Fixed where it can't be installed directly because it uses old version of android framework.

 ### Notes